rockysaikia730/RAPP/README.md

 3) An strength arm to lift heavy objects
 4) A moving eye to give a realistic perspective
 5) A LED based smile for greeting
-6) A Screen Heart for any notes.
+6) A Screen Heart for notes.